-As roll a thousand waves to the rocks, so Swaran's host came on.
+ran's host came on.
 As meets a rock a thousand waves, so Erin met Swaran of spears.
-Death raises all his voices around, and mixes with the sounds of shields.
+Death raises all his voices around, and mixes with the soundsof shields.
 Each hero is a pillar of darkness; the sword a beam of fire in his hand.
 The field echoes from wing to wing, as a hundred hammers that rise, by turns, on the red son of the furnace.
 Who are these on Lena's heath, these so gloomy and dark?
 Who are these like two clouds, and their swords like lightning above them?
 The little hills are troubled around; the rocks tremble with all their moss.
 Who is it but Ocean's son and the car-borne chief of Erin?
-Many are the anxious eyes of their friends, as they see them dim on the heath.
-But night conceals the chiefs in clouds, and ends the dreadful fight !
+Many are the anxious eves of their friends, as they see them dim on the heath.
+But night conceals the chiefs in clouds. and ends the dreadful fight!